ali-raheem/alis_blog/_posts/2015-12-15-password-quaility.markdown

 If our password is all lower case characters then there are 26 options and so we need at least ln(26)/ln(2) bits to encode it. ln(26)/ln(2) is 4.700 so a 8 charecter password gives us 37.604 bits of entropy (security) and 16 characters gives us 75.207 .
 So how much entropy is enough?
 Really thats up to you but it depends on the rest of your security.
 If you're using AES-256 theoretically your maximum security if 256 bits, and it's likely your password will the weakest link.
 If you password doesn't provide at least 128 bits og of security you'd be better off sticking to AES-128 since the rest is wasted.
 You may want to use AES-256 instead to slow down bruteforce attempts and incase you are worried about AES being broken (How likely is that??)...

-Anyways, most of my memoriable passwords are over 128 bits.
+Anyways, most of my passwords pass 100 bits of security.
 How?
 I tend to use phrases.
 Like "How could you hate the snow?"
 Over 180 bits.
 Now of course this isn't entirely random it's English.
 So if you have a "q" it's almost certainly going to be followed by a "u", in effect that "u" provides almost no entropy.
 But since no one, other than you ;) knows I use English phrases we're safe.
 If they knew this the could reduce the character set to the English words and a handful of punctuation with simple mangling (Capitalise proper nouns and first letter).

 It gets tedious estimate entropy yourself, try this C snippet to do it for you, it assumes the attacker only includes certain chars to his charset in chunks, for example, he wont use lower case and "H", he'd include the entire upper case charset too.
 It treats punctuation and other special characters seperatly.